QI

 Why is Alan Davies a regular guest?
 Thereby hangs a tale.
 Originally, the series was devised with Michael Palin in mind as the middle-man host, with Alan as head of the 'thick' team and Stephen as head of the 'clever-clogs' team.
 However, Palin didn't want to do the show, so producer John Lloyd begged Fry to host the pilot.
 The result was such a success that Fry went on to present the series proper with Davies retained as a regular instead of a team captain.

 The show was invented with spin-offs in mind.
-Fry and Lloyd bought an old building in Oxford which has been done up to become the QI Building featuring a bar and a bookshop.
+Fry and Lloyd bought an old building in Turl Street, Oxford in 2004 which was done up to become the QI Building featuring a bar and a bookshop.
+It was sold in 2007.

 The BBC and Talkback issued an apology in January 2011 after the Japanese Embassy made a complaint over a question and answer about Tsutomu Yamaguchi, the only man officially recognised as a survivor of both the Hiroshima and Nagasaki A-bomb explosions, who was described on the show as "either the unluckiest or the luckiest [man in the world], depending on which way you look at it".